Immadominion/Honey-Barrel/README.md

 *   `caskcartel.com`
 *   `whiskey.auction`
 *   `caskers.com`
-* all currently supported websites are in the content.js though website content are prone to change (baxus is also supported too)
+* all currently supported websites are in the content.js though website content are prone to change (baxus.co is also supported too)

 (Support for more sites may be added in the future!)